Contact Us

 Within this, there are three distinct CIO groups: pilots, co-pilots, and engineers.
 Each has varying levels of influence over the business and technology strategy.

-Pilots (22%) are leading the way – they actively drive transformation across core business functions.
-Most CIOs (61%) are co-pilots who collaborate with business leaders to shape and deliver transformation.
-And the other 17% are engineers, who mainly take direction but keep the business transformation on course.
+However, most CIOs (61%) are co-pilots who collaborate with business leaders to shape and deliver transformation.
+The other 17% are engineers, who mainly take direction but keep the business transformation on course.

 Becoming data-driven